neil7057/all-about-autism/README.md

     2. As a Returning Visitor, I want to find the best way to get in contact and ask for help and advice with any questions I may have.

-        1. Each page footer has a clear link to the comments page to send a message.
+        1. Each page footer has a clear link to the comments and feedback page to send a message.
-        2. Each page footer has a link to the comments and feedback section where a user can submit a request for more information.
+        2. Each page menu bar has a link to the comments and feedback page where a user can submit a request for more information.

     3. As a Returning Visitor, I want to try the quiz and encounter different question sets.